-Ancient Mongols religion and culture – The vast steppes of Central Asia cradled a civilization that, though often overlooked, held a rich tapestry of beliefs and practices.
+Ancient Mongols religion and culture – The vast steppes of Central Asia cradled a civilization rich in beliefs and practices, part of a tapestry often overlooked.

 The Mongols, nomadic people of the steppes, found harmony between the windswept plains and the spiritual currents that shaped their worldview.